UOSCS/Olympic_Athletes/README.md

         4. Finally, we get the medal information from the 'Results' table.
         ![Olympic Games Winter](https://drive.google.com/uc?export=view&id=1lWXSX2Mqol9jwMa8rV-wznS1XS93wBQp)
         5. Set the athlete information from the previously imported information and write it to the CSV file.

+## Project
+We are creating [Kolympic](https://kolympic.com/), a website that visualizes Korea's Olympic records with the Olympic data collected in the above method and implements various high-level user scenarios related to the Olympics.